LulzS3curity/LulzS3curity/README.md

 ### About

-- 🔭 I’m currently working on improving my ASP.NET knowledge as well as developing a screenshot and video hosting service for Gamers on Windows
+- 🔭 Working on improving my ASP.NET knowledge as well as developing a screenshot and video hosting service for Gamers on Windows
 - 🌱 I’m currently learning about distributed systems and frontend technologies like Vite
+- 😄 Working part time on the Witcher 3 expansion mod Sands of Ofir